wlads/reefpoints/source/posts/2014-05-09-building-an-ember-app-with-rails-part-3.md

 ember install:addon ember-cli-pretender
 ```

+You may need to restart your server at this point.

 Tell `JSHint` to ignore the `Pretender` constant.
 Open up
 `ember/tests/.jshintrc` and add `"Pretender"` to the end of the `"predef"`
 array.